volterraedge/terraform-provider-volterra/docs/resources/volterra_origin_pool.md

   }

-  // One of the arguments from this list "port automatic_port lb_port" must be set port = "9080"
+  // One of the arguments from this list "port automatic_port lb_port" must be set lb_port = true

-  // One of the arguments from this list "no_tls use_tls" must be set no_tls = true
+  // One of the arguments from this list "use_tls no_tls" must be set no_tls = true
 }